roubkar/aim-docs/docs/quick_start.md

 ---
 id: quick_start
-title: Qucik Start
+title: Quick Start
 ---
-The following guide will show you how to quickly get up and running with aim experimnents.
+The following guide will show you how to quickly get up and running with aim experiments.

 ## Install